SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

     tag_keys = ["context","host"]
 ```

-Please enter in values for the following parameters (marked `CHANGEME` above):
+Enter in values for the following parameters (marked `CHANGEME` above):

 * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Tomcat Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Tomcat input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section, which is `[[inputs.Tomcat]]`: